NuclearAtk/geacon_pro/README.md

 If you want to make bypassUAC avoid the detection of antivirus software, please using `execute-assembly` to execute the Csharp version of [this project](https://github.com/0xlane/BypassUAC/).
 Although the Csharp program will be detected by 360 when it is on the disk, it can bypass Defender and 360 by executing in memory using `execute-assembly`.
 The dll version of this project can bypass Anti-Virus, but it needs to be uploaded and executed with rundll32.

+If you want to find an Anti-Virus bundler, one my [project](https://github.com/H4de5-7/Bundler-bypass) may help you.

 **geacon_pro is still in development, the current version may have some incomplete functions.
 Please contact me if you have any needs.**

 **If you have a good solution for heap memory encryption, welcome to discuss, my implementation ideas are in the implementation details.**